When it comes to analyzing the strength of price movement, the Relative Strength Index, or RSI, is a tool that traders often reach for.

 RSI = 100 - (100 / (1 + RS))

-where RS stands for Relative Strength, calculated by dividing the average gain of up periods by the average loss of down periods over a set time frame.
+where RS stands for Relative Strength and is calculated by dividing the average gain of up periods by the average loss of down periods over a set time frame.

 While this formula might seem complex, I won't delve into the detailed calculations here, as that’s beyond the scope of this article.
 Instead, I want to focus on the practical aspects of the RSI, where its real power lies.
-Rest assured, I’ll cover the calculation part in a future post for those interested in the math behind the magic.
+However, if you wish to know the details, you can get it at this article on on Macroption on RSI calculation

-On a stock chart, the RSI is typically displayed as a line beneath the price chart, moving up and down between the extremes of 0 and 100.
+On a stock chart, the RSI is typically displayed as a line beneath the price chart, moving up and down between the extremes of 0 and 100 (see the picture below).
 When interpreting RSI, certain key levels, like 30 and 70, are particularly significant.
 Let's explore these levels and understand why they matter.
-See the picture below.
-You can see RSI plotted below the price chart oscillating between 0 and 100.

-1. Levels 30 and 70- These are perhaps the most commonly referenced RSI levels.
-When the RSI drops below 30, the stock is considered "oversold," suggesting it may be undervalued.
-Conversely, when the RSI rises above 70, the stock is said to be "overbought," indicating it may be overvalued.
+1. Levels 30 and 70- These are the most commonly referenced RSI levels.
+When the RSI drops below 30, the stock is considered "oversold", suggesting it may be undervalued.
+Conversely, when the RSI rises above 70, the stock is said to be "overbought", indicating it may be overvalued.

 However, it's important to note that an oversold or overbought RSI doesn't automatically signal a buy or sell opportunity.
 Stocks can remain in these zones for extended periods, especially during strong trends.

 3. Levels 60 and 40: These lesser-known levels are also important.
 In an uptrend, the price tends to accelerate once the RSI crosses above 60, while in a downtrend, the price can drop quickly once the RSI dips below 40.
-Some traders use these levels as additional buy or sell signals, though caution is advised, and it's recommended to use other indicators in conjunction.
+Further in a downtrend, RSI generally doesn't go beyond 60 and in uptrend RSI generally remains above 40.

-As you can see in image above the price makes a lower low as shown by blue trendline but RSI doesn't follow the suit and makes a higher high instead.
+As you can see in image above the price makes a lower low (as shown by blue trendline) but RSI doesn't follow the suit and makes a higher low instead.
 Notice that the price goes for a northward journey after the divergence.

-Conversely, a bearish divergence happens when the price makes a new high, but the RSI fails to reach a new high, often near the overbought region.
+Conversely, a bearish divergence happens when the price makes a new high, but the RSI makes lower high, often near the overbought region.
 This signals that the upward momentum may be fading, and a downside reversal or pullback could be imminent.
 See the picture below which shows bearish divergence.

 You can notice in the chart above that price makes a higher high but RSI makes a lower high as shown by blue trend lines suggesting a bearish divergence.
 Also see that price begins to fall after the RSI divergence.

-You can appreciate now that RSI is a powerful tool for spotting trading oppurtunities However, traders should exercise caution and not enter a trade solely based on spotting a divergence, as divergences can sometimes fail.
+RSI divergence is a powerful tool for spotting trading opportunities, however, you should exercise caution and not enter a trade solely based on spotting a divergence, as divergences can sometimes fail.

 Look at the chart below that illustrates how RSI and Bollinger band combined gives powerful signal.